-The following studies and articles on J.I.
+The following studies and law review articles on J.I.
 140 are available for download on the "articles" page of this website (click the "articles" tab, above) and on my SSRN page.
 The links provided below will direct you to the specific article on SSRN, where you can view the abstract and also download the article.

 Michael D. Cicchini & Lawrence T. White, Truth or Doubt?
 An Empirical Test of Criminal Jury Instructions, 50 U. Richmond L. Rev. 1139 (2016) (the first empirical test of JI 140's "truth v. doubt" language)

 Michael D. Cicchini & Lawrence T. White, Testing the Impact of Criminal Jury Instructions on Verdicts: A Conceptual Replication, 117 Columbia L. Rev. Online 22 (2017) (a peer reviewed replication of the first study)

 Michael D. Cicchini, The Battle over the Burden of Proof: A Report from the Trenches, 79 U. Pittsburgh L. Rev. 61 (2017) (debunking prosecutor arguments regarding the two published studies, JI 140, and the burden of proof)

 Michael D. Cicchini & Lawrence T. White, Educating Judges and Lawyers in Behavioral Research: A Case Study, 53 Gonzaga L. Rev. 159 (2017-18) (debunking erroneous judicial reasoning on behavioral research and the two published studies)